-This is a question I get asked a lot so in this article I want to go over what I truly believe to be the graphic elements you need for your brand new blog (and what you don’t).
+This is a question I get asked a lot!
+So in this article, I want to go over what I truly believe to be the graphic elements you need for your brand-new blog (and what you don’t).

-Let me start by saying my opinion might differ from every single graphic design blog you might come across but I’m ok with it.
+Let me start by saying my opinion might differ from every single graphic design blog you might come across, but I’m ok with it.

-When I was a new blogger I was so overwhelmed with the number of voices out there and how they were all saying different things.
+When I was a new blogger, I was so overwhelmed by the number of voices out there and how they were all saying different things.

-So, here’s the brutal honest truth: if you’re so new that you have:
+If you’re SO new that you have: